ashish1009/IKan-Kreate/README.md

 ### How to Use the library
 `{...} directory where IKan Engine is cloned`
   - Link the libikan.a in your project...
+  - Include the IKHeaders.h to use all the interface files that are important

 ### Preprocessors